papyMonitor/papyMonitor-doc/docs/configLuafile.md

 ---------------
 cfg:Variable({
     Name="My byte", -- Name that appears in front of the variable Type="B",   -- Variable type, here a byte
-    Index=0, -- Variable index in the target structure })
+    Index=0,    -- Variable index in the target structure variables -- Use also this index in the GroupTabs LAYOUT -- for displaying
+})
 ```